weewx/weewx/docs_src/utilities/wee_import.md

 This mapping allows `wee_import` to take a source data field, do the appropriate unit conversion and store the resulting value in the appropriate WeeWX archive field.
 Source data text fields may be mapped to a WeeWX text archive field by using the second form of the field map entry where the literal `text` is used in place of a WeeWX unit name.
 A mapping is not required for every WeeWX archive field (e.g., the source may not provide inside temperature so no `inTemp` field mapping is required) and neither does every CSV field need to be included in a mapping (e.g., the source data field `monthrain` may have no use if the source data field `rain` provides the data for the WeeWX archive `rain field).
 Unused field mapping lines will not be used and may be omitted.

 !!!
 Note
     Importing of text data into text fields in the WeeWX archive is only supported for WeeWX archive fields that have been configured as text fields.
-Refer to the Wiki page [toring text in the database](https://github.com/weewx/weewx/wiki/Storing-text-in-the-database) for details.
+Refer to the Wiki page [Storing text in the database](https://github.com/weewx/weewx/wiki/Storing-text-in-the-database) for details.

 If the source data includes a field that contains a WeeWX unit system code (i.e. the equivalent of the WeeWX `usUnits` field such as may be obtained from WeeWX or wview data) then this field can be mapped to the WeeWX `usUnits` field and used to set the units used for all fields being imported.
-In such cases the the `weewx_unit_name` portion of the imported fields in the field map is not used and can be omitted.
+In such cases the `weewx_unit_name` portion of the imported fields in the field map is not used and can be omitted.

 For example, source CSV data with the following structure: